This advice applies to England. Change country

 Any money claim must be issued at the County Court Money Claims Centre.
 Other cases can be issued in the local county court.

 You should keep an extra copy for your own records.
-You must also take or send the court fee.
-The fee depends on the amount of money claimed.
-You can find out how much the fee is from HM Courts and Tribunals Service service at www.justice.gov.uk
+You must also pay the court a fee.
+The amount will depend on how much money you claim.

 If your income is low, the fee can be waived or reduced.
 This is called a fee remission.